Deltares/ra2ce/README.md

 The data should be provided in the file format as mentioned in

 # User input
 THe user needs to fill out the document to_fill_in.xlsx and has to choose for several options.
-See overview below.
+See overview of options below.